NuGet/NuGetDocs/NuGet.Docs/ndocs/Visual-Studio-Extensibility/Project-System-Support.md

-﻿# Adding NuGet support to your Visual Studio project system
+﻿# NuGet support for Visual Studio project system

 This document outlines the steps you should take in your own project system in Visual Studio so that NuGet packages can be installed in your projects using the NuGet client extension for Visual Studio.